Past Experiences

 Maddie did a combination of volunteer coordinator and interpretive ranger work.
-She had the opportunity to experience the Redfish Rocks Marine Reserve and Marine Protected Area (MPA), working to communicate the ecological and cultural aspects of the Marine Reserve and MPA to the publish and visitors to Port Orford.
+She had the opportunity to experience the Redfish Rocks Marine Reserve and Marine Protected Area (MPA), working to communicate the ecological and cultural aspects of the Marine Reserve and MPA to the public and visitors to Port Orford.

-Internship Presentation: Maddie English- Marine Reserve Interpretation: Redfish Rocks Marine Reserve
+Internship Presentation: Maddie English - Marine Reserve Interpretation: Redfish Rocks Marine Reserve

 Internship Poster: State of the Urchins: Reproductive Analysis Through Gonadal Index and Color